terragraph/terragraph-planner/docs/runbook/Quick_Start.md

 ### Configuration File

-One way customize and run a plan uses an input configuration yaml file.
+One way to customize and run a plan is using an input configuration yaml file.
 Refer to [template.yaml](https://github.com/terragraph/terragraph-planner/blob/main/terragraph_planner/data/template.yaml) for available parameters.
 In general, any parameter not provided in the input configuration file will use the default value instead.
 With the exception of